SciCompKL/CoDiPack/documentation/TutorialB1.md

 ~~~~
 Now we can instantiate a version of `dotWithNorms` for each of the two evaluation types.
 In order to provide this
 function to the codi::EvaluationHelper we need to bring it into the form `func(x,y)`.
 We could rewrite `dotWithNorms` a
-second time such that this interface is met but in this tutorial we decide to write a wrapper function, that will call
+second time such that this interface is met but in this tutorial we decide to write a wrapper function that will call
 `dotWithNorms` and provides the required interface for the codi::EvaluationHelper.
 The wrapper function is:
 ~~~~{.cpp}
 template<typename Real>